Marconi Martello: 3D scanning

 In the late 1960s a similar study started to look for new product lines to supplant or even replace the S600.
 This process produced several new requirements; like the S600, the system should be mobile or at least transportable, that it have improved jamming resistance, and that the era of the 2D radar and separate height finder used in the S600 was over and that the new design had to have a single 3D antenna.
 Normally a search radar's beam is shaped like a fan, very narrow from side to side in order to accurately determine bearing, and very wide top to bottom in order to catch any aircraft no matter its altitude.
 If one desires to accurately measure altitude with the same radar, the beam will need to be narrow in both directions, producing a "pencil beam" that has to be scanned in both directions.

 Marconi had worked on 3D systems in the past, notably the Orange Yeoman radar of the early 1960s.
 These used multiple feed horns to generate a series of pencil beams, each at a different vertical angle.
 The waveguide network and horns were complex and had to be accurately aligned during setup and maintenance, and a version robust enough to be mobile would be difficult to build.
 Another concern was the feedhorns generated side lobes with the first lobe on the order of -20 to -25 dB of the main beam.
 This meant that radar jammers were picked up multiple times as the radar rotated, both in the main beam and the sidelobes.

-One possible solution was found by accident; the AMES Type 14 and AMES Type 80 radars used an end-fed slotted waveguide to feed the radar signal to the antenna.
-When the magnetron was replaced during maintenance, the new one would have a slightly different frequency and this would cause the signal to shift several degrees.
-This undesirable effect became known as "squint".
-Development of feed systems that avoided squint was a major part of the S600 design.